damian-lis/portfolio-website/README.md

   }
 ```

-As we can see, it is a simple method which, through interactions on a previously created array with objects (this.elements), creates this.sneakPeeksComponents (a set of smaller components), which at the end of the discussed method is appended to this.mainContainer to form this.mainComponent (as I mentioned earlier, all connections of elements into components are made via the appendElementsToContainerFn helper).
+As we can see, it is a simple method which, through interactions on a previously created array with objects (this.elements), creates this.sneakPeeksComponents (a set of smaller components), which at the end of the discussed method is appended to this.mainContainer to form this.mainComponent (all connections of elements into components are made via the appendElementsToContainerFn helper).

 <br/>

 #### 3.5.
 Description of use appendElementsToContainerFn helper (constructor)

-After the above-mentioned methods, the created this.mainComponent component is connected to the container by appendElementsToContainerFn helper (at this stage, individual sneak peeks are available on the website).
+After the above-mentioned methods, the created this.mainComponent component is connected to the container by appendElementsToContainerFn helper.

 <br/>